ankit039/SmarterCodes-Assignment/Assignment-1.md

 ## Smarter.codes Ankit Raj Assignment 1

-#### Step 1: Login into Dgrap and create a new free database
-l## Smarter.codes Ankit Raj Assignment 1

 #### Step 1: Login into Dgrap
 * Create a new free database: By hitting lauch a new backend